TCNCoalition/TCN/README.md

 As it is a work-in-progress, this page also contains [rough notes, yet to be merged with the main document](#notes-to-be-merged-with-main-document).

-## Ideal functionality and trust assumptions in contact tracing systems
+## Ideal functionality and trust assumptions in exposure notification systems

-Cryptography builds systems that mediate and rearrange trust, so before beginning discussion of cryptographic approaches to contact tracing, it's worthwhile to delineate categories of trust involved in the problem.
+Cryptography builds systems that mediate and rearrange trust, so before beginning discussion of cryptographic approaches to exposure notification, it's worthwhile to delineate categories of trust involved in the problem.

 1.  **Location Privacy**.
 Is any party trusted with access to location data, and if so, under what circumstances?
-Because a contact tracing system allows users to report potential exposure to other users, this category can be usefully subdivided into *reporter privacy* and *receiver privacy*.
+Because an exposure notification system allows users to report potential exposure to other users, this category can be usefully subdivided into *reporter privacy* and *receiver privacy*.